Urban Studies Major and Minor Beginning Fall 2013

-The Urban Studies program offers both a major and a minor.
-Both interdisciplinary programs are available to all Wheaton College students.
+The Urban Studies program is proud to be able to offer both a major and a minor in Urban Studies beginning in the fall of 2013.
+Both interdisciplinary programs will be available to all Wheaton College students.
 Because of partnerships with many other departments, students can take advantage of many possible double-majors.
 The minor complements many other programs of study.
 Since the Urban Studies program started in 1992, students from over 20 different majors have also studied with us.

-Wheaton in Chicago (WIC), our semester-long, residential, experiential program, is an integral component of both the major and the minor.
+(WIC), our semester-long, residential, experiential program, is an integral component of both the major and the minor.
 WIC is offered every fall semester.
 Before beginning the program, students participate in pre-field preparations.
-During the WIC semester, students complete an internship along with advanced courses in Urban Studies, public and political theology, and community-based research.
-WIC students will also enjoy a program of spiritual formation tailored to the WIC program, a mentoring experience and specialized leadership opportunities.
+During the WIC semester, students complete an internship along with advanced courses in Urban Studies, public and political theology, and other urban themed courses such as Race, Poverty and Reconciliation.
+WIC students will also enjoy a program of spiritual formation tailored for the WIC program, a mentoring experience and specialized leadership opportunities.
 WIC students live in Wheaton College apartments in Uptown, one of Chicago's most diverse neighborhoods.
 WIC is an opportunity not only to study in the city, but also to build cross-cultural competencies and to practice vocational discernment.
 It is recommended that students complete the Wheaton in Chicago semester during their junior or senior year.
-For more information on the program and its prerquisites, click here.
-To apply, click here.
+Find more information on the program and prerequisites and how to apply.

 Urban studies students have gone on to successful careers in advocacy, the arts, community and economic development, education, planning, policy, public health, social enterprise and social work.
 Our alumni have secured fellowships,including Fulbright grants, and have gone on to excellent graduate and professional schools in anthropology, economics, geography, ministry, political science, psychology, sociology, theology, urban planning, business, education, law and medicine.